j0hax/fortune-cocktails/README.md

 # fortune-cocktails
-IBA official cocktail recipes for the fortune program
+IBA official cocktail recipes for the `fortune` program.

 ## Example
 ```